 For this update, invasive species (existing and early detection/emergent) for Sudbury have been incorporated as a hazard impacting the community.
 Invasive species are non-native species that can impact the environment, the economy or human health.
 Typically, they have the potential to cause or contribute to the following:

-- Habitat loss/degradation - Loss of native fish, wildlife, and tree species - Loss of recreational opportunities and income - Crop damage/diseases in humans species that have many states concerned.
-This invasive tree threatens to overwhelm our natural areas, agricultural fields and roadsides
+- Habitat loss/degradation - Loss of native fish, wildlife, and tree species - Loss of recreational opportunities and income - Crop damage/diseases in humans

 The list of invasives currently impacting Sudbury include: